TabithaSW/Database_Create/README.md

 # Database_Create
-Working on creating a database system that takes in SQL statements and generates custom database.
+Working on creating a database management system that takes in SQL statements and generates custom databases, tables, views, e.t.c.
 Returns database as excel file with functions allowing conversion to XML or JSON if needed.

 - Custom database, tables, rows, columns, and views.
 Structured to allow properties similar, or mimicking, sqlite3 python module.